another-guy/film-making/nature-of-blogging.md

 ## Define Yourself

+* Talk about _you_ shit, and do it well.

-> Career development <> focusing on software developers in colleges.
+> personal and carreer development tips for young software developers who are in college.

+sally hodges -- fascinate